Solar irradiance: On Earth's surface

 A pyrheliometer, mounted on a solar tracker, is used to measure Direct Normal Irradiance (or beam irradiance).

 Average annual solar radiation arriving at the top of the Earth's atmosphere is roughly 1361 W/m^{2}.
 The Sun's rays are attenuated as they pass through the atmosphere, leaving maximum normal surface irradiance at approximately 1000 W/m^{2} at sea level on a clear day.
 When 1361 W/m^{2} is arriving above the atmosphere (when the Sun is at the zenith in a cloudless sky), direct sun is about 1050 W/m^{2}, and global radiation on a horizontal surface at ground level is about 1120 W/m^{2}.

-The latter figure includes radiation scattered or reemitted by the atmosphere and surroundings.
-The actual figure varies with the Sun's angle and atmospheric circumstances.
-Ignoring clouds, the daily average insolation for the Earth is approximately 6 kWh/m^{2} = 21.6 MJ/m^{2}.
+(Note: The latter figure includes radiation scattered or reemitted by the atmosphere and surroundings.
+The actual figure varies with the Sun's angle and atmospheric circumstances.)
+Ignoring clouds, the daily average insolation for the Earth is approximately 6 kWh/m2.

 The output of, for example, a photovoltaic panel, partly depends on the angle of the sun relative to the panel.
 One Sun is a unit of power flux, not a standard value for actual insolation.
 Sometimes this unit is referred to as a Sol, not to be confused with a sol, meaning one solar day.